Primebrook/nvim-config/README.md

     ```
     chmod +x ~/.bin/elixir-ls-v0.19.0/language_server.sh
     ```
-2. Link the language server start scrip location in lsp.lua config.
+2. Link the language server start script location in lsp.lua config.

 # To Do